Mohamed El Ghanem: 2010: Lawyers raise case before the UN Committee on Enforced and Voluntary Disappearances

 In 2009, Dr. El Ghanem submitted a pro se application for habeas corpus.
 This was ignored by the Geneva Court.

-In 2010, lawyers for Dr. El Ghanem raised the case before the Office of the United Nations High Commissioner for Human Rights, Committee for "Enforced and Voluntary Disappearances".
+In 2010, lawyers for Dr. El Ghanem raised the case before the Office of the United Nations High Commissioner for Human Rights and the Committee for "Enforced and Voluntary Disappearances".
 The Swiss response to the UN was to state that Dr. El Ghanem was incarcerated due to his "dangerousness".

 Dr. El Ghanem had undertaken several hunger strikes during his imprisonment; he was already suffering from heart problems.
 By 2011, Dr. El Ghanem had suffered severe medical problems in prison.

-By 2012, his lawyer had stated that he "almost died" due to his imprisonment.
+His lawyer stated in 2012 that El Ghanem had "almost died" due to his imprisonment.